-Deficiency (SDGE-13, Class C): Lack of risk reduction or other supporting data for increased time-of-trim clearances.
+Deficiency (SDGE-13, Class A): Lack of risk reduction or other supporting data for increased time-of-trim clearances.

 Throughout its WMP, SDG&E expresses an intent to obtain greater clearances than those required or recommended by the Commission.
 As these vegetation management programs continue to grow in scope, detailed discussion or evidence of the effect of these increased vegetation clearances on utility ignitions remains lacking.
-Specifically, SDG&E does not detail proposed guidelines for where such a clearance is both feasible and necessary, or scientific evidence or other data showing that such clearance will reduce wildfire risk, as directed in our decision approving SDG&E's 2019 WMP.16 Further details were provided to WSD in response to a data request, specifically that SDG&E performs a tree-by-tree analysis with particular concern for "at-risk species" to determine if a 25-foot clearance is beneficial.
-SDG&E does not provide results or analysis of the effectiveness of this measure since implementation of its 2019 WMP.
+Specifically, SDG&E does not detail proposed guidelines for where such a clearance is both feasible and necessary, or scientific evidence or other data showing that such clearance will reduce wildfire risk, as directed in our decision approving SDG&E's 2019 WMP.14 Further details were provided to the WSD in response to a data request, specifically that SDG&E performs a tree-by-tree analysis with particular concern for "at-risk species" to determine if a 25-foot clearance is beneficial.

+SDG&E's WMP does not provide results or analysis of the effectiveness of this measure since implementation of its 2019 WMP, as required by D.19-05-039.
 Without the ability to understand or even observe an incremental benefit of this increased clearance, it will be difficult to determine the effectiveness of this measure.